Rokyyz/unit2/project2/documentation.md

 ## Success criteria

-1. The gathered data and graphs provide a visual representation of the Humidity and Temperature values inside a student's room for minimum of 48 hours.
+1. The gathered data and graphs provide a visual representation of the Humidity and Temperature values inside (local) and outside (remote) a student's room for a minimum of 48 hours.
 2. The local data will be recorded using a set of 3 sensors around the dormitory.
-3. The solution provides mathematical modeling for the humidity and temperature levels in the room, both linear and non-linear models.
+3. The solution provides a non-linear mathematical modelling for the humidity and temperature levels both inside and outside the room.
 4. The solution provides a comparative analysis of the humidity and temperature levels in the room using mean, standard deviation, minimum, maximum, and median.
 5. The Local data is stored in a csv file and posted to the remote API server as a backup.
 6. Create a prediction of the data for temperature and humidity inside the room for the following 12 hours